Source: Facebook, Quora, Twitter("X")

 (Elon Musk)

-with just as much pain and suffering as before - rampant tribalism, squabbling nation-states, and the horrors of factory-farming expanding?
+...with just as much pain and suffering as before - rampant tribalism, squabbling nation-states, and the horrors of factory-farming expanding?

 Roll on a true Singularity - i.e. the transition to a transhumanist “triple S” civilization of superintelligence, superlongevity and superhappiness.

+Full-spectrum superintelligence entails superhuman mentalising prowess - i.e. a rich empathetic understanding of the perspectives of all sentient beings.
+It’s easy to be dismissive and reject such prowess as “woke”.
 A high load of "autistic" Neanderthal DNA and a Y chromosome will flatter anyone who takes an "IQ" test; but such tests reveal more about the intellectual limitations and cognitive style of the Caucasian male Aspergers who design them than they do about general intelligence.

 On what comes next?

-Even superintelligent digital zombies can’t overcome their hardwired ignorance of what they lack, i.e. phenomenally bound minds and access the (mostly still unexplored) empirical realm.
+Even superintelligent digital zombies can’t overcome their hardwired ignorance of what they lack, i.e. phenomenally bound minds and access to the (mostly still unexplored) empirical realm.
 I anticipate that advances in neurochipping technologies will shortly allow sentient (trans)humans to embed zombie superintelligence in their CNS.
 Genetically rewritten, hedonically upgraded (trans)humans will then blissfully explore billions of alien realms of psychedelia - and (I hope) forget the Darwinian Era like a bad dream.

 Roll on the Hedonocene.